Mikahael/Bombsquad1.5ServerFilesPC/README.md

 +open python folder

++delete the current ba and bastd folders only in the python folder

 +copy my bastd and ba folders and paste it into your python folder,

 +the python folder is located in ba_data folder.

-+It will say replace files or folder, press replace all
++It may say replace files or folder, press replace all

 # HOW TO USE FOR SERVER